 - Have a top rail that can withstand 200 pounds, and have a mid-rail that can withstand 150 pounds.

 - Have a top rail height of 42", plus or minus 3" above the working-walking surface

 - Must swing or slide away from the opening/hole

-Therefore, it is not only important to install safety gates that remain in compliance but to also buy a swing gate that meets OSHA standards as well.
-Failure to adhere to OSHA's regulations could be met with steep fines.
+Therefore, it's not only important to install safety gates that remain in compliance but also to buy a swing gate that meets OSHA standards as well.
+Failure to comply with OSHA's regulations could be met with steep fines.

 Industrial Swing Gates are a Necessity

-No matter what industry you're a part of, fall safety is something that you can't take lightly.
-You need industrial swing gates to keep your workers safe when working at higher elevations.
+No matter what industry you work in, fall safety is something that you can't afford to lightly.
+Industrial swing gates are absolutely essential to making sure your workers stay safe at higher elevations.

 In addition to their safety benefits, these gates can protect your machinery, help secure your job site, and can withstand the rigors of the industrial workplace.

 SaveMH provides high-quality material handling equipment designed to keep your workforce safe.
 Contact our customer service team to see how we can outfit your business.